xengvang1984/Cars.com-Selenium/readme.md

     1. Unzip to C:\chromedriver\chromedriver_90.0.4430.24.exe.
 3. If other OS type, unzip anywhere and replace the value in the DriverFactory.java class on line 16: System.setProperty("webdriver.chrome.driver","CHROME_DRIVER_FILE_PATH_HERE"); with the unzipped file path.
 4. Install TestNG plugin for your IDE if your IDE does not have it.
-    - Eclipse instructions: Eclipse is only limited to certain versions of TestNG plugin.
+    - **Eclipse**: Eclipse is only limited to certain versions of TestNG plugin.
 Please see Eclipse Marketplace page for more details on the supported version and installation instructions. https://marketplace.eclipse.org/content/testng-eclipse
-    - Intellij: Intellij has TestNG built in.
+    - **Intellij**: Intellij has TestNG built in.
 No installation required.
+    - ***Visual Studio Code***: Install the Java Test Runner from marketplace: https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-test
 5. Select a method or class under the test directory and right click and run as TestNG test.